Eyiza/msds_ws/README.md

    ros2 launch msds_bringup real_robot.launch.py
    ```

+### Related Projects
+- [MSDS Web App](https://github.com/Eyiza/MSDS): A web interface for monitoring and controlling the MSDS robot.
+- [MSDS CAD Design](https://a360.co/4b1KEEi): Fusion 360 design for the MSDS robot.

 <!-- ### Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Ensure that your code adheres to the project's coding standards and includes appropriate documentation. -->

 ### Contact
-For any questions or issues, please open an issue on the GitHub repository or contact the project maintainers at [eyiza.mich@gmail.com](mailto:eyiza.mich@gmail.com)
+For any questions or issues, please open an issue on the GitHub repository or contact the project maintainer at [eyiza.mich@gmail.com](mailto:eyiza.mich@gmail.com)